-Yes, the article in the link above is satire…but kinda not really.
+Yes, the article in the link above is satire…but it really hits close to home.
 You would not believe the mess your lines can get in, either from the OR (what do they DO in there?) or via mischievous elves overnight.
 The message here is that organization is key.
-If this were a code situation, or even just a garden variety emergency…what line would you use to push some bicarb?
+If this were a code situation, or even just a garden variety emergency…what line would you use to push some bicarb, or some epinephrine?
 How long do you think you have to figure that out?

 If you are working on a Med/Surg floor, then this probably won’t be a huge issue for you, but if you are working ICU or ED, then untangling and labeling lines absolutely must be a priority for you…a sick patient will have at least 4 pumps running (probably more like 7 to 10), plus a line for CVP/RAP and an arterial line…that’s a lot of tubing running every which way!